atuline/FastLED-Demos/README.md

 In addition, I have included a few sound reactive sequences, most notably fht_log_ripple, which uses the Sparkfun MEMS microphone and the FHT (Fast Hartley Transform) library to respond to sound in the frequency domain.
 Tricky to get going, but very cool.

+Finally, my recent 'notamesh', allows you to program a delay into several Arduinos and once they've been rebooted (simultaneously), will look like they're synchronized and with a slight delay between them.
+Very cool effect.

 ## My LED Philosophy